Negar-Arianmehr/JavaScript_Asynnchronous/README.md

 Promise.race : Just like other combinators recives an array of promises and it also returns a promise.
 It is settled as soon as one of the input promises settles.
 Settled means a value is available, but it doesnt matter if the promise got rejected or fulfilled. ans so in Promise.race basically the first settled promise wins the race.
 So we only get one result not an array of the result of all of array.
 In the code for this part we write IIFE so we could use async await without creating a whole new function with a name.
+Promise.allSettled: is new one , it is from ES2020 and it is actually a very simple one.
+It takes an array of promises and simply return an array of all the settled promises.
+It is similar to Promise.al in rigard that it also returns an array of all the results, But the different is that Promise.all will short circuit as soon as one promise rejects but Promise.allSettled, simply never short circuits.
+It will return all the results of all Promises(even reject("error).
+But allPromise combinator will short circuit if there is one error, if there is one rejected promise.
+Promise.any: It is too modern, It is ES2021.
+So as always Promise.any takes in an array of multiple promises and this one will then return the first fullfilled promise and it ill simply igore rejected promises.
+It is siilar to Promise.race with the difference that rejected promises are ignored.
+So the resoult of Prmise.any is always going to be a fulfilled promise unless all of them reject.
+But the Promise.all and Promise.race are important ones of all of them.